vuejs/rfcs/active-rfcs/0000-render-function-api-change.md

 })
 ```

 In order to look up locally/globally registered components and directives, we need to know the context component instance that "owns" the VNode.
-This is why in 2.x `h` is passed in as an argument, because the `h` passed into each render function is a curried version that is pre-bound to the context instance.
+This is why in 2.x `h` is passed in as an argument, because the `h` passed into each render function is a curried version that is pre-bound to the context instance (as is `this.$createElement`).

 This has created a number of inconveniences, for example when trying to extract part of the render logic into a separate function, `h` needs to be passed along: